Iraqi health officials: 58 dead in fire at coronavirus ward

 Two health officials said more than 100 people were also injured in the fire that torched the coronavirus ward of al-Hussein Teaching Hospital in the city of Nasiriyah on Monday.

-Anguished relatives were still looking for traces of their loved ones on Tuesday morning, rummaged through charred blankets and belongings inside the torched remains of the ward.
+Anguished relatives were still looking for traces of their loved ones on Tuesday morning, searching through debris, charred blankets and belongings inside the torched remains of the ward.
 A blackened skull of a deceased female patient from the ward was found.

 Many cried openly, their tears tinged with anger, blaming both the provincial government of Dhi Qar, where Nasiriyah is located, and the federal government in Baghdad for years of mismanagement and neglect.